milanvdm/receipt-tracker/README.md

 ## Bugs

-- Parcel and Grommet currently don't properly work together when tree-shaking is used: https://github.com/grommet/grommet/issues/3021.
-This causes the build package to contain all icons from `grommet-icons` increasing the size to over 4MB (800kb gzipped).

 - `ExpenseList` and `ReceiptList` don't sort, so a newly added `Receipt` or `Expense` can appear anywhere in the rendered list.
 (Fix: order on creation time or monotonically increasing id).

 ## Improvements